Incorporating Procedural Fairness in Flag Submissions on Social Media Platforms: Components of Flagging Design

 \textit{This study explores how adjusting the granularity of rule violation selection within the classification scheme impacts users' perceptions of fairness in the content moderation process.} A more granular scheme would let users select not only one of the few broad rule categories (e.g., hate speech, misinformation) but also the precise subcategory within each category (e.g., race-based hate speech, health misinformation).

-We expect that requiring users to specify the violation within flagged content with higher granularity will prompt them to pay closer attention to the categories themselves and classify the rule violation categories cautiously.
-Since the rule violation scheme is derived from content moderation guidelines established by the platform, users may perceive that the moderation process relies on clear and precise rules when the classification scheme accommodates more specific rule violation selections.
-Further, incorporating more comprehensive categories into the flagging mechanism may influence users to perceive that the moderation criteria are consistent rather than arbitrary or situational.
-Therefore, we expect that if the flagging mechanism offers users more detailed categories for flagging, they will perceive that the system prioritizes its formalized moderation criteria rather than other factors, such as flagger identity.
+Since the rule violation scheme is derived from content moderation guidelines, we expect that if the flagging mechanism offers users more detailed categories for flagging, they will perceive that the system prioritizes its formalized moderation criteria rather than other factors, such as flagger identity.
+Therefore, we hypothesize:

 \begin{quote} \emph{H1-1: More granular designs of flag classification schemes in a flagging mechanism will increase users' perceptions of consistency in the flag review process.}\footnote{With this hypothesis, we also mean to include the assertion that providing even the least granular classification scheme will increase users' consistency perceptions when compared to not providing \textit{any} classification scheme.
 We have similarly merged other assertions throughout sec. \ref{sec:flag-classification-levels} and \ref{sec:posting-guidelines} to achieve conciseness.} \end{quote}